Usmanawandx/Ecommerce-market-Mobile-App/readme.md

 Make informed purchasing decisions with user-generated reviews and ratings for products, providing valuable insights and feedback from fellow shoppers.

 Notifications:
-Stay informed about new arrivals, exclusive offers, and order updates with push notifications, keeping you up-to-date with the latest developments on ECP Market.
+Stay informed about new arrivals, exclusive offers, and order updates with push notifications, keeping you up-to-date with the latest developments on Ecommerce.